UIUC-CS498-Cloud/MP5_FullStack_Template/README.md

 ## Log

-Last updated in April 2025 by Priyansh Tratiya (tratiya2@illinois.edu)
+Last updated in May 2025 by Priyansh Tratiya (tratiya2@illinois.edu)